.

 Desktop software

 To stream to Twitch, you’ll also need streaming software.
 This takes the video and audio you record and broadcasts it to Twitch.
-When choosing software, you’ll want to consider the price, useability, OS compatibility, and other functions.
+When choosing software, you’ll want to consider the price, usability, OS compatibility, and other functions.
 We outline the best options and offer some recommendations below.

 A good internet connection